defenseunicorns/go-oscal/docs/notes.md

 ## Questions

 - Is it necessary to generate Go structs from both OSCAL JSON *and* XML schemas?
 Or are the schemas "interchangeable", i.e. there would only be a need to generate from one schema format and the structs could be used for both data formats?

+- Do we want/need to narrow the scope of the generated structs?
+The exposed/provided types generated from the schema could be limited to exposing only specific portions of the schema that we need to use.
+What are the trade-offs?
+Will it greatly increase code complexity?